President-Elect Biden's Ambitious Economic Proposals Face a Divided Congress

 In her capacity as the head of the Roosevelt Institute, a progressive think tank, Felicia Wong compares Biden’s vision to FDR’s New Deal.
 “We haven’t seen that commitment to public investment in new kinds of industries, new kinds of economic sectors and job creation since Roosevelt,” says Wong, who also serves as an adviser on Biden’s transition board.

 Unsurprisingly, that kind of large federal outlay makes some Republicans nervous.
-That money has to come out of somebody’s taxes, says Veronique de Rugy of George Mason University.
+That money has to come out of somebody’s taxes, says Veronique de Rugy of the Mercatus Center at George Mason University.
 And if the answer is taxing big businesses, it may hurt the little guy too.
 “A big chunk of the burden of the corporate income tax is shouldered by workers in the form of lower wages,” she says.

 But even without GOP support in the Senate, Biden can move the needle on his own.
 He could, for instance, reintroduce a version of Trump’s eviction moratorium, which is set to expire in December, threatening to leave millions of Americans homeless in the dead of winter.
 Some Democrats, including Senate minority leader Chuck Schumer and Massachusetts Senator Elizabeth Warren, are also lobbying Biden to use the powers they say are vested in the Higher Education Act to forgive up to $50,000 in student debt per person.